nvidia-riva/websocket-bridge/README.md

-# Riva Contact Audiocodecs Integration
+# Riva Contact AudioCodes Integration

-This demo integrates the Audiocodecs VoiceAI Gateway API with Riva.
+This demo integrates the AudioCodes VoiceAI Gateway API with Riva.

 The most significant modification from the Riva Contact demo was removing socket.io and replacing with websockets ws.